 Bahram Gur is resplendent in his gold robe at the center of the painting, but both he and the peasant are looking at the woman in the far right corner.
 She sits with her back turned as she milks the cow, but she is clearly the focus of attention.
 The scholar Sheila Blair has argued that the depiction of women in illustrated manuscripts from the Ilkhanid period indicates an upgrade in their status in the society.
 This painting shows that a woman of low social status can reform a tyrant.

-Seljuk painting style
+Seljuq painting style

 “Bahram Gur in a Peasant’s House” is quite similar to another folio, “Buzurgmihr Masters the Game of Chess,” from the “First Small Shahnama” in the collection of The Metropolitan Museum of Art (above).
-They are both examples of the continuation of the style developed by Seljuk (Turkic dynasty of Central Asian nomadic origins) artists in Iran during the twelfth and thirteenth centuries.
-The influence of the earlier Seljuk style can found here in the use of delicate, subdued tones against a plain gold background.
-The Ilkhanids may have chosen to adopt the Seljuk painting style as an additional way to integrate Mongol rule into indigenous cultural traditions.
+They are both examples of the continuation of the style developed by Seljuq (Turkic dynasty of Central Asian nomadic origins) artists in Iran during the twelfth and thirteenth centuries.
+The influence of the earlier Seljuq style can found here in the use of delicate, subdued tones against a plain gold background.
+The Ilkhanids may have chosen to adopt the Seljuq painting style as an additional way to integrate Mongol rule into indigenous cultural traditions.

 The influence of the ruling court in painting styles